 Accountant Southend

 So, how does a balance sheet help in decision making?
 The financial statement reported by a company’s balance sheet provides a snapshot of their financial position, giving management key information that can help to make informed decisions.
+This emphasizes why is a balance sheet important in financial statements decision making.

 What is a Balance Sheet and Why is it Useful in Business?